Google adds new Classroom features. Use them responsibly.

 - Primary Sources evaluation / Argumentative writing

 Create a Form with primary sources embedded.
 Ask kids to use their historical thinking skills to evaluate the sources and create an argument using evidence found in the sources.
 Your documents can be typical kinds of things such as diaries and speeches.
-But don’t be afraid to have kids look at
+But don’t be afraid to have kids look at less traditional forms of primary sources such as charts, newspaper articles, and current social media posts.

 - Media Based Questions